 Obvs, it is meant to be read after the first half.

-Since the story have loose-ish continuity, they’ll just be recapped one after another – without connective narration.
+Since the stories have loose continuity, they’ll just be recapped one after another – without connective narration.

 The Cat is after Mrs. Travers’ invaluable necklace.
 Disguised as a nice little old lady, she infiltrates a yachting party thanks to Mrs. Travers’ crooked nephew.